mastoj/FSharpIntro/slides/index.md

 <div class="content">

-Some times the function you want to expose does not match in type and/or structure with the domain function, or you need to combine multiple functions together.
+Sometimes the function you want to expose does not match in type and/or structure with the domain function, or you need to combine multiple functions together.

     let createTicket request customer =
         let ticket = Domain.createTicket customer request // Wrapping domain function